 82).
 As an experienced QA tester, which was the proudest moment for you till the time.
 Please share your achievements with us.

 Here, you have to explain something that makes you different from the crowd.
 Think deeply before you answer this question, and it should be impressive and worth mentioning your skills.

-I am working in the last Company since a long time, and my career graph is also exciting, but this is the time to give a new boost to the career with a new Company, staff, and salary structure.
+I have been working in the last Company for a long time, and my career graph is also exciting, but this is the time to give a new boost to the career with a new Company, staff, and salary structure.

 What are your salary considerations?

 Well, Salary is not the sole consideration, but it is important.
 So, give a definite range that can satisfy you.

 86).
 Where do you want to see yourself in the next 2 to 5 years?

 I will definitely improve my levels and skills during the next few years to become a pro in the QA domain.